lydell/elm-watch/docs/browser-ui.md

 - Chances are other [JetBrains] IDEs work similarly, just with different names.
 - Linux and Windows: If you use the JetBrains Toolbox to install, see [JetBrains Toolbox install locations].

-† I haven’t tested IntelliJ IDEA, Rider or Sublime Text on Windows, so I’m not 100 % sure about those commands.
+† I haven’t tested IntelliJ IDEA, Rider, Sublime Text, or Emacs on Windows, so I’m not 100 % sure about those commands.
 Let me know if they do or do not work!
 Also note that I don’t know how to subtract 1 from the column on Windows, so the column might be off by one.

 § For Sublime Text, you might need to [enable the `subl` command][subl].

+‡ For Zed, you will need run `cli: install` from the command palette before this will work.

 Don’t forget quotes around the `file` variable, in case it contains spaces! (`line` and `column` only contain digits, but it doesn’t hurt to quote them too.)